 Keep social media out of the bedroom

 If we can learn to be present with the humans in our lives and be comfortable with moments of quiet reflection, perhaps we won’t need to make a grand overture and proclaim that online sharing networks are the root of our unhappiness.
-In fact, we might even be able to appreciate all the positivity that community sharing brings to our lives.
+We might even be able to appreciate all the positivity that community sharing brings to our lives.
 I, for one, am now incredibly thankful for the burst of cuteness that The Dodo or Fluffsquad brings to me on Facebook each morning.
 At the end of the day, I need to remind myself that just because someone across the globe has a pet sloth, my life is still meaningful even though I do not.